HannaBerggren/Love-Barista/README.md

 ### Logout page

-* This page is where the user can log out if they want.
+* This page is where the user can log out.

 ![Image](/static/css/images/sign-out.png)